Written by David Skinner

 Daniels Health use thermal autoclave treatment for regulated medical waste disposal (RMW).
 This includes sharps, regulated medical waste and pathological waste (excluding arms, legs and torsos)… just painted a nice picture for you didn’t it!
 Autoclave is the most environmentally responsible process for the treatment of RMW and other infectious wastes and aligns with our mission of sustainability throughout our operations.
 Utilizing pressure chambers that sterilize supplies and equipment in steam "baths" of approximately 285°, the Autoclave denatures the waste by way of high pressure steam sterilization.

 Autoclave chambers differ in size, with some of the largest ranging 30 feet long, 6 feet wide, and 6 feet tall.
 Waste remains in the autoclave for at least 20 minutes and the pressure chamber typically runs through three cycles for a total time of 60 minutes.
-By the end of cycle, the waste contents have been reduced (melted) and comingled with all other waste and represent a volume less than 50% of the original volume.
+By the end of cycle, the waste contents have been reduced (melted) and commingled with all other waste and represent a volume less than 50% of the original volume.
 Processed waste is then either compacted or shredded.
-Other 'non-incinerated' medical waste disposal options are available, including:

 • Chemical - most common in the treatment and disposal of liquid wastes and chemical wastes